San Francisco Go Card vs CityPASS: Which is the best visitor pass to help you save money while exploring the city?

 You’ll have access to a few other beloved museums and a dozen other San Francisco attractions.

 The San Francisco sightseeing pass section of the San Francisco Go Card offers access to 8 fun tours in SF.
 Included in these options is a tour of Oracle Ballpark, some of the best San Francisco boat tours, San Francisco Go Car Tours in those speedy little yellow cars, our favorite hop on hop off bus tours and San Francisco bike rentals.

 One of the many advantages of California weather is enjoying the outdoors year round!
 One of the best ways to see the Golden Gate Bridge is on our bike tour across it!
 Our Bike the Bridge tour gives you the opportunity to see, not only the Golden Gate Bridge and enjoy lunch in the waterfront town of Sausilito with a beautiful view of the San Francisco skyline, it also includes an afternoon walking around the majestic redwood trees, exploring the famous Muir Woods! #DylansTours

-One of the biggest things to consider when look at the San Francisco Go Card vs CityPASS is that the Go Pass includes one big attraction outside of San Francisco.
-Nearby amusement park, Six Flags Discovery Kingdom with all its fun roller coasters!
+One of the biggest things to consider when look at the San Francisco Go Card vs CityPASS is that the Go Pass includes two big attractions outside of San Francisco.
+Nearby amusement parks, Six Flags Discovery Kingdom, and California’s Great America with all its fun roller coasters!

 Transportation to the amusement park is not included, but you can easily reserve a rental car in San Francisco for a little day trip.